samuelludwig/cpu-scheduler/README.md

 The tech stack employed will be as follows:

-- Backend: Elixir
+- Backend: Elixir (using Cowboy to manage the server connections)
 - Frontend: Elm

 ## Project Structure

 - `cpuscheduler`: Takes in a struct containing the parameters for the simulation, calculates the output of the simulation based on those parameters, and returns the output in another struct.
 - `cpuscheduler_adapter`: Takes in a JSON object and transforms it into a struct that can be sent to the base `cpuscheduler`, it will then turn the returned struct *back* into JSON and return that.
 - `cpuscheduler_http_server`: Starts up a server on `localhost:8085` with one available path- `/calculate`.
-The server waits for an HTTP Post request with a JSON body, which it then passes to the `cpuscheduler_adapter` component, it sends the JSON it gets back from the adapter as an HTTP response.
+The server waits for an HTTP POST request with a JSON body, which it then passes to the `cpuscheduler_adapter` component, it sends the JSON it gets back from the adapter as an HTTP response.
-- `cpuscheduler_frontend`: Web client written in the Elm programming language, acts as the user interface for the simulator.
+- `cpuscheduler_frontend`: Web client written in the Elm programming language, acts as the user interface for the simulator, will make POST requests to the HTTP server and receive the response.

 ## Raison D'être